Gustavo de Greiff: Escobar and the drug cartels

 The first challenge for de Greiff happened before he even assumed his new position and involved dealing with the conditions of the incarceration of Pablo Escobar, a notorious drug kingpin and boss of the Medellín Cartel who had recently voluntarily surrendered to the authorities, but as the media had shown, was living a life of luxury in his own personal jail La Catedral where he continued running the cartel.
 De Greiff wanted to move Escobar out of La Catedral to a more secure prison where the authorities could "see, look, inform on, and prevent irregular acts such as murders and other settlings of accounts that were performing in the prison".
 Escobar, however, managed to escape during this arranged transportation which started a massive manhunt for him aided by the United States and the United Kingdom.
 His outspoken remarks against Escobar, someone feared by most politicians and journalists however, popularized him and catapulted him into the media spotlight, as a brave prosecutor who would take a stance against crime and follow the due process of law, a path which would inadvertently render him the most threatened man in Colombia.
-Having garnered enough public support, de Greiff went on to readdress controversial cases like those of 6 innocent men jailed in connection with the assassination of Luis Carlos Galán and those involved in the Escobar scandal.
+Having garnered enough public support, in December 1992, de Greiff went on to readdress cases like those of 6 innocent men headed by Barranquilla chemical Alberto Jubiz Hazbun, wrongfully jailed since August 22, 1989, in a suspicious search seizure to an office in connection with politician leader Luis Carlos Galán's assassination, De Greiff achieved showing that were injustice victim.
+First, the men weren't at Soacha in Galan's death moment, second, the witnesses in their against were mentally disordered or paid and third, that the 9mm Gun nor Submachine-gun Uzi, firearms allegedly seized, weren't fired.
+That's why, Jubiz and the other 6 innocents were unconditionally released on March 2, 1993 due De Greiff request after reviewing case.